booleanapp/docs/index.md

 ### RESTful API

 You can use our RESTful API to fully automate your survey workflow.
-Read API reference here (hyperlink).
+Read API reference [here](/docs/v1_introduction.html).

 ### Comments